cb-technologists/blog/content/posts/core-psp.md

 CloudBees recommends that you create a `namespace` specifically for Core v2 as part of the install.
 Additionally, CloudBees recommends establishing boundaries between your CloudBees Jenkins masters and agent workloads.

 ### Create and Define Cluster Network Policies
-Although CloudBees doesn't go as far as to specify Kubernetes Network Policies, CloudBees does recommend using them.
+Although CloudBees doesn't provide specific Kubernetes Network Policies, CloudBees does recommend using them.

 ### Run a Cluster-wide Pod Security Policy
 This is one component that is not a currently documented as part of the installation guides or best practice documentation for Core v2 and will be the focus of the rest of this post.